- What Is It?

 - Increased sex drive, especially during the mid of the cycle, maybe a common symptom of ovulating.

 - Few women notice changes such as very little soreness in the breast about mid-way through the cycle, which may be a sign of ovulation.

 - Due to a surge in progesterone hormone, women’s basal body temperature may be increased by about 0.5° during ovulation, especially during resting.
 Keeping a track of basal temperature every morning may give the accurate fertile days in the month.

 - Women may feel something happening in their ovaries around ovulation.
 These sensations may vary wildly and could be anything from mild aches to twinges of pain.
 Some women have a condition called Mittelschmerz, where they feel ovulation as a one-sided backache or a cramp.
 The feeling may last anywhere from a few minutes to a few days.

 - Ovulating women usually notice a change in vaginal discharge (cervical mucus), especially during ovulating days.
 These changes are caused by rising levels of estrogen in the body needed to release an egg.

 Is charting in an ovulation calculator and calendar can perfectly predict ovulation and fertile days?

-Charting in ovulation and calendar may not be perfect, but they may be fairly accurate.
-Additionally, the results may not be right if a woman is not sure about your last menstrual period or with irregular cycles.
+Ovulation calendars may not be perfect, but they may be fairly accurate.
+Additionally, the results may not be right if a woman is not sure about her last menstrual period or, or for women with irregular cycles.
 The calculators can give an idea about likely ovulation time.
-Combining them with the symptoms of ovulation may be beneficial.
-These tools are based on averages, and even if women may be charting periods accurately, the cycle length and ovulation date may vary cycle to cycle.
+Combining the results while watching for the symptoms of ovulation may improve the accuracy of the calculation.
+These tools are based on averages, and even if women may be charting periods accurately, the cycle length and ovulation date may vary, cycle to cycle.
 These tools are most beneficial to women having regular periods by calculating the average cycle length and allowing them a wider fertility window to conceive.